 \subsubsection{Effect of Density}

-For particularly dense graphs, the asymptotic behavior of our model with both friend-of-friend recommendations and confirmation bias changes.
-In Fig. \ref{fig:exp3}, we show the evolution of polarization for a set of Erd\"{o}s-Renyi graphs with a fixed number of nodes $n$ and a varying connection probability $p$.
-We can see that denser graphs exhibit lower polarization at convergence, and that polarization also increases at a slower rate.
+For particularly dense graphs, the asymptotic behavior of our model with both friend-of-friend recommendations and confirmation bias changes, as observed in Fig. \ref{fig:exp3}.
+We see that denser graphs exhibit lower polarization when the simulation is complete, and that polarization also increases at a slower rate.

-The change in behavior occurs at a clear threshold, which seems to be roughly when the average degree $d_{avg}$ in a graph is large enough such that the friends-of-friends set with size roughly $(d_{avg})^2$ (at least in an ER graph) encompasses nearly all nodes.
-I.e., when $d_{avg} = pn, \;\; (d_{avg})^2 \gtrsim n$, and so $p \gtrsim 1/\sqrt{n}$.
+For ER graphs, a change in behavior seems to occur roughly when the average degree $d_{avg} = pn$ is large enough such that the friends-of-friends set with size roughly $d_{avg}^2$ encompasses nearly all nodes.
+I.e., when $d_{avg}^2 = p^2 n^2 \gtrsim n$, and so $p \gtrsim 1/\sqrt{n}$.
 In this case, friend-of-friend recommendations at initialization are essentially uniformly random, mirroring our control setting.
 A more precise theoretical understanding of this behavior would be very interesting and would help clarify the importance of friend-of-friend recommendations in amplifying the polarizing effects of confirmation bias.